Skip to main content

 Why It Matters

 Every eligible voter should have a fair and equal opportunity to register to vote and to cast their ballot.
-Millions of Americans miss the opportunity to vote because they don’t know how to register or they miss their state’s deadline.
+Yet millions of Americans miss the opportunity to vote because they don’t know how to register or they miss their state’s deadline.

 What We're Doing

 As the nation’s largest and longest-standing grassroots voter registration organization, our volunteers register hundreds of thousands of voters and host community voter registration drives across the country each year.
-We concentrate our registration drives at locations that reach large numbers of unregistered voters, including high schools and community colleges, transit hubs, and naturalization ceremonies.
-Each year, we also help tens of thousands of Americans register online at VOTE411.org
+We use organizing, education, and advocacy to empower people to participate in our democracy.
+Below are a few of our primary methods of registering voters.

 Take Action